Jullfiqur/Practical_Project/README.md

 I was given the task to deploy a working FLASK application.

 ## Technologiesutilised
+Below I have listed the technologies I have implemented throughout this project.

  - Kanban Board: Jira
  - Version Control: Git
  - CI Server: Jenkins